romgrk/babel-plugin-fast-jsx/README.md

 }
 ```

-It's also smart enough to inline `defaultProps` handling where applicable:
+No more unnecessary copies, no more looping through `defaultProps`, no more megamorphic object accesses.
+It's also smart enough to inline `defaultProps` handling where applicable.
+That means when the component type is not a string like `'div'`, but a function component:

 ```javascript
 Component.defaultProps = { /* ... */ }